A new family of bijections for planar maps: The bijections

 The splitting operation of a disconnecting discovery describes our bijection in the case where the marked discovery is disconnecting, and the reverse bijection in the case where the marked leaf lies in the outer face.

 In general, discoveries are not disconnecting.
 In order to still split the map in two, given a discovery $e$, we will need to find a disconnecting discovery $e'$ that is "canonically" related to $e$.
 Conversely, the marked leaf in $M_2$ is not always in the outer face, we will need to "propagate" the leaf all the way up to the outer face.
 The notion of previous discovery will help us with that.
 This will be the general construction of the bijection that is detailed below.
+First we need to ensure that there will always be a disconnecting discovery.
+That is the purpose of Lemma \ref{lemma}.